TheComputerizer/Dimension-Hopper-Tweaks/README.md

-# Dimension-Hopper-Final-Boss
+# Dimension-Hopper-Tweaks
-Final boss for Dimension Hopper
+A collection of tweaks and addons for Dimension Hopps